These soft ginger molasses cookies are delicious and easy to make. No mixer needed! They are moist and slightly chewy.

 Later, I mix the flour, ginger, cinnamon, cloves, baking soda and baking powder in a medium bowl.
 I set aside the bowl.

 Finally, I mix in the flour in 2-3 batches.
 I start to mix with my whisk and then I use a spoon or spatula to mix it easily.
 The dough is not too sticky, easy to work with.
 I don’t chill the dough and start to make balls out of the dough.
+If you work in a very hot environment you may need to chill the dough.

 I roll the dough into 40 grams(2 tablespoons) balls.
 It makes 17 cookies.
 If you want, you can make a little bit smaller balls, 35 grams and make 20 cookies.
 I place the balls onto the baking sheet, leaving enough space-almost 2 inches (5cm)-between the balls.
+(If you work in a very hot place, when you put the balls on to the baking sheet, the balls may spread, this means you need to chill the dough for some time.)

+I bake for 8-9 minutes until the cookies are slightly set.
 These cookies look puffy when I remove them from the oven.
 I wait for almost 1-2 minutes to let the puffiness go away a little bit.
 Then I use the back of my spoon and gently press to the sides that stay puffy.
 I keep the cookies on the baking sheet for almost 15 minutes until they are firm enough.

 That’s all!
-Enjoy your soft ginger and molasses cookies!
+Enjoy your deliciously spiced cookies!

 - 280 g (2 cups) all-purpose flour (dip and sweep)*